 Lundy: First, it’s ridiculous that courts take the stand that how a man treats the children’s mother is a separable question from how he treats the kids.
 If you care about your kids, you don’t abuse their mother.
 If you care about your kids, you can tell that abusing their mother is horrible for them.

 Any time a client in one of my abuser programs said, “Well.
 I may have done some bad things to their mom, but I’m a really good dad.”
 I always say to him, “No. You’re not a good dad while you’re doing terrible things to their mom, because doing terrible things to their mom is in itself terrible parenting.”

 Abusive Husbands Simply Cannot Be “Good Fathers”

-The only way that you can do terrible things to their mom is by completely tuning out and not caring about what it does to your kids because if you were remotely paying attention to what it does to your kid you would be seeing how vastly they’re being affected by how you’re treating their mom.
+The only way that you can do terrible things to their mom is by completely tuning out and not caring about what it does to your kids.
+Because if you were remotely paying attention to what it does to your kids you would be seeing how vastly they’re being affected by how you’re treating their mom.